tadfmac/poormix/readme.md

 ![poormix](./poormix.jpg)

-# poorMix
+# PoorMix

-The `poorMix` is a four channel inputs and two channel outputs audio mixer.
+The `PoorMix` is a four channel inputs and two channel outputs audio mixer.
 Its open-source, simple, compact and easy to build!

 # features